ypanagidis/Tanstack-Start-Server-Init-Code-Demo/README.md

 - The Nitro plugin runs only once at server start (production).
 - The production server entry is emitted to `.output/server/index.mjs`.
-- A small dev-only Vite plugin calls the same startup hook so you get the log once when `vite dev` starts.
+- A dev-only Vite plugin calls the same startup hook so you get the log once when `vite dev` starts.

+## Vite Dev Startup Plugin

+- Purpose: Mirror Nitro’s one-time startup behavior during `vite dev`.
+- Location: `vite.config.ts` as `dev-startup-once` plugin.
+- Hook: Uses `configureServer()`; runs once when the Vite dev server starts.
+- Context: Calls `onServerStart({ env: 'vite-dev' })`.
+No `nitroApp` context exists in Vite.
+- Scope: Dev-only via `apply: 'serve'` — not included in production builds.
+- Caveat: Mirrors startup side-effects/logging, but does not provide Nitro runtime APIs in dev.

 ---